Daredevil they call ‘Tao-Tao’ brings Olympic gold to China

 ZHANGJIAKOU, China (AP) — Her scream pierced through the glacial nighttime air.
 Not far away, a few cars parked near the Olympic aerials course honked their horns to celebrate.

-Xu Mengtao — the daredevil they call “Tao-Tao” — has spent the last 16 years traveling the globe looking for little victories wrapped up all those twists and spins.
+Xu Mengtao — the daredevil they call “Tao-Tao” — has spent the last 16 years traveling the globe looking for little victories wrapped up in all those twists and spins.
 On Monday night, China’s most successful female jumper of this generation earned her biggest win ever.

 “It’s a sense of honor, and a sense of mission fulfilled,” Xu said after capturing the gold medal on home turf.